 In our house, we use a zero-balance budget combined with a modified version of the envelope system called the cash wallet system.

-The envelope system of budgeting can be done digitally (using savings accounts and debit cards), however, there is something to be said about using actual cash and envelopes.
+The envelope budgeting system can be done digitally (using savings accounts and debit cards).
+However, there is something to be said about using actual cash and envelopes.

 Pay Yourself First (80/20 Budget)